ahmadsh2007/LeekAI/README.md

 LeekAI is a tiny Convolutional Neural Network written entirely in pure Python (no NumPy, no deep learning frameworks).
 It includes a simple CLI for training, prediction, and testing, with optional Pillow support for real image loading.

+Disclaimer: This code is designed for learning purposes only.
+It will not achieve high accuracy compared to real deep learning frameworks (like PyTorch or TensorFlow).
+The goal is to demonstrate how CNNs work under the hood, not to provide production‑grade performance.

 ---

 ## Features